Faculty and Staff Directory

 Mrs. Paula Smith serves as our assistant principal and also teaches in 3rd grade..
 She began her career in education in 1996 when she graduated from Mercer University with a B.A. in Middle Grades Education.
 During her twelve years of classroom teaching experience she also earned her M.S. in Instructional Media and Technology from the University of Tennessee as well as an Ed.S. in Instructional Technology from Valdosta State University.
 Mrs. Smith obtained her Educational Leadership Master’s add-on at Georgia College and State University, and most recently added Gifted certification to her credentials.
 Mrs. Smith and her husband, Kevin, are St. Joseph’s parishioners and have two young children, both of whom attend SJS.

-Connie Wyzalek is the Challenge Program Coordinator.
+Connie Wyzalek is the Challenge Program Director.
 She teaches reading comprehension and math concepts to Challenge students in grades PreK-3.
-She received her BS in Early Childhood Education from Georgia State University and a master's degree and an Educational Specialist degree from University of West Georgia.
+She received her B.S. in Early Childhood Education from Georgia State University and a master's degree and an Educational Specialist degree from the University of West Georgia.
 In 2002, she earned an In-field Gifted endorsement from the University of Georgia.
 Before coming to St. Joseph's Catholic School, Mrs. Wyzalek taught in an Atlanta area public school system, where she served as a Kindergarten teacher for six years, a reading intervention teacher for six years and Instructional Lead Teacher for two.
 After the birth of her daughter, she studied the Montessori teaching method and worked as a teaching assistant at a local Montessori preschool.
-In 2004, Mrs. Wyzalek became the first Prek teacher at St. Joseph's Catholic School and two years later assumed her current position.
-She also teaches a STEM class and a Robotics class for third grade Challenge students.
-She and her husband moved to Macon in 2000.
-Their daughter is an alumna of St. Joseph's School.
+In 2004, Mrs. Wyzalek became the first PreK teacher at St. Joseph's Catholic School and two years later assumed her current position.
+She sponsors the Robotics Club, the Science & Engineering Club and co-sponsors the Coding Club.
 Mrs. Wyzalek enjoys reading, gardening, scrapbooking and solving puzzles.

 Mrs. Penni Zimmerman joined SJS as the Director of Advancement in July 2014.
 A native of Delaware, she graduated from the University of Delaware with a Bachelor of Science degree in Human Resources.
 She previously worked at Moravian College in both development and alumni relations.
 Prior to joining SJS, Mrs. Zimmerman was a stay at home mom.
 She and her husband, Matt, have a son and a daughter, both of whom attend SJS.
 A member of St. Joseph’s parish, Mrs. Zimmerman enjoys traveling, reading, watching sports, and spending time with her family and friends.